Norma Salinas Revilla: Legacy

-Salinas's influence in ecological research and conservation is notable as her work has been crucial in shaping policies and conservation strategies in Peru and beyond.
-Her dedication to her field and impact on environmental and biodiversity conservation make her an exemplary figure in the Peruvian scientific community.
+Salinas's work has contributed to policies and conservation strategies in Peru and beyond being considered an exemplary figure in for Peruvian scientific community.

 Her scholarly output includes over 70 articles, with publications in high-impact journals such as New Phytologist, Frontiers in Plant Science, and IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.
-Her studies often highlight the intricate relationships between vegetation traits and environmental gradients across the Andes-Amazon transition.
+Her studies highlight the relationships between vegetation traits and environmental gradients across the Andes-Amazon transition.

-Salinas was involved in the theatrical production Nuestra gran aventura en las ciencias in 2018.
-The play, aimed at encouraging young girls to pursue careers in science, highlights influential female scientists and demonstrates the possibilities within scientific fields.
+Outside the research, Salinas was involved in the theatrical production Nuestra gran aventura en las ciencias in 2018.
+The play, aimed at encouraging young girls to pursue careers in science, highlights female scientists and demonstrates the possibilities within scientific fields.

 Selected publications

 Salinas co-authored more than 70 publications, including: